 Peterson is credentialed as a National Certified Counselor, and she has both personal and professional experience with mental health care.
 Tanya J. Peterson is a prolific writer of books and articles that both inform and entertain.

-She has authored seven books: five novels and two self-help books.
+She has authored eight books: five novels and three self-help books.
 Further, she created Find Yourself, Keep Yourself©, a curriculum for Losing Elizabeth, her only middle grade/YA novel.
 She takes it to classrooms and community programs to discuss toxic vs. healthy relationships and the healthy sense of self.

 Peterson’s novels center on the struggles and triumphs of living with various mental health challenges.
 Two novels have been named to Kirkus Reviews Best Books of 2014 and 2016.
 One received the Storytellers Campfire Marble Book Award for being a book that makes a “significant difference in the world.”
 Her novels are recommended and acclaimed by such sources as The Midwest Book Review, Kirkus Reviews, The U.S. Review of Books, and The San Francisco Book Review.